danmar/cppcheck/tools/triage_py/README.md

-  --debug-warnings   passed through to binary if supported --check-library    passed through to binary if supported --timeout TIMEOUT  the amount of seconds to wait for the analysis to finish
+  --debug-warnings   passed through to binary if supported --check-library    passed through to binary if supported --timeout TIMEOUT  the amount of seconds to wait for the analysis to finish --compact          only print versions with changes with --compare
 ```

 ### Structure of `dir`